Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Constrained ADP

-One drawback of the policy update rule mentioned above is that it is not suitable for optimal learning problems with state constraints.
-For practical applications, however, most controlled systems must be subject to some state restrictions.
-Although the state constraints can be added to the objective function as penalty, it is often difficult to choose the appropriate hyper-parameter values to balance the constraint requirements with the control objectives.
-Also, it is still impossible to ensure that the policy satisfies the constraints.
-Therefore, in this paper, the state constraints of future $N+1$ steps are introduced to transfer the policy improvement process into a constrained optimization problem.
-Assuming there are $M$ state constraints, the $\tau$th state constraints can be formulated as:
+One drawback of the policy update rule in \eqref{eq.updaterule_P} is that it is not suitable for optimal control problems with state constraints.
+However, for practical applications, most controlled systems must be subject to some state restrictions, such as vehicles \cite{li2020predictive}, wave energy converters \cite{2019stateconstrainedADP} and robots \cite{li2015robotictrajectory}.
+Although the state constraints can be added to the objective function as a penalty, it is often difficult to balance the constraint requirements with the control objectives.
+The optimality may not be guaranteed since the controller has to spend extra efforts to ensure the satisfaction of the state constraints.
+Besides, the trade-off between performance and state constraints may lead to constraint violations in some cases.